Based on data deductions from September 15, 2020,

 had to be calculated.

-The capital of Vienna achieved the highest share of not quite 22% (about 1 032 100 apartments).
-In Lower Austria it was just over 19% or about 911 500 units.
-16% or insignificant more than 764 100 apartments were in Upper Austria, 14% or almost 669 100 in Styria.
-For Tyrol, the update resulted in a proportionate share of almost 9% (around 413 500 in absolute terms).
-Carinthia followed by Salzburg reached between more than 6 and almost 7% (that was almost 320 000 in Carinthia and about 305 700 in Salzburg).
-In Vorarlberg, more than 4% or less than 198 800 apartments were to be identified.
-At the lower end of the regional distribution is Burgenland with an inventory share of more than 3% or 160 500 units.
+The capital of Vienna achieved the highest share of not quite 22%.
+In Lower Austria it was just over 19%.
+Almost 16% of the apartments were in Upper Austria and around 14% in Styria.
+For Tyrol, the extrapolation resulted in a proportion of almost 9%.
+Carinthia followed by Salzburg achieved almost 7 or more than 6% here.
+In Vorarlberg more than 4% could be determined.
+At the lower end of the regional distribution is Burgenland with a population share of more than 3%.

 Please consult our German website for further information.